coffeemancy/Jets-of-Time-Tracker/CONTRIBUTING.md

 #### `build-release.yaml`

-This workflow uses `tools/release.sh` to build a release zip, which would be suiteable for direct use by PopTracker/EmoTracker.
+This workflow uses `tools/release.sh` to build a release zip, which would be suitable for direct use by PopTracker/EmoTracker.

 It uses a GitHub Actions to [store workflow data as an artifact](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts).